-What to do when you need Butterbeer RIGHT NOW?
-Well, we created a spectacular and INSTANT Butter Beer recipe and it’s ready to share with you.
+What do you do when you need a Butterbeer RIGHT NOW?
+You make up a batch of our Instant Hot Butterbeer.
 Its original inspiration was holiday gift-giving.
 When we think of presents that we would like to make or receive for the holidays we think of cookies and fudge.
 Being Harry Potter fans we thought it would be great to give our friends mugs of hot sweet foamy Butterbeer.
 Then we thought … hmmm…that could get messy!
 Or it could get expensive if you make the trip to the Wizarding World of Harry Potter to satisfy the craving.
-Then we thought of the jars of dry soup mix or pancakes that people make up for gift giving.
+So then we thought of the jars of dry soup mix or pancakes that people make up for gift giving.
 Could we do that for Butterbeer?
 Well we would do almost anything for Butterbeer so we retreated to our lab (kitchen) and experimented.
 The results were satisfying and would bring cheer to the most ardent fan of Harry Potter.

 First assemble your ingredients.
 You will need: